James A. Walker

-James Alexander Walker (August 27, 1832 – October 21, 1901) was a Virginia lawyer, politician, and Confederate general during the American Civil War, later serving as a United States Congressman for two terms.
+James Alexander Walker (August 27, 1832 – October 21, 1901) was an American lawyer, politician, and Confederate general during the American Civil War, later serving as a United States Congressman for two terms.
 He earned the nickname "Stonewall Jim" for his days as commander of the famed Stonewall Brigade.
 Walker is the first graduate of the Virginia Military Institute (Class of 1852) to serve as Lieutenant Governor of Virginia.
 He was expelled from the Institute weeks before graduation in 1852 amidst a bitter dispute with then-mathematics professor Thomas Jackson, but was granted his degree in 1872 in recognition of his military service in the American Civil War.

 Early life

 Walker was born near Mount Meridian in Augusta County, Virginia on August 27, 1832.
 He attended private schools as a youth and attended the Virginia Military Institute.
 In 1852, while in the class of Natural and Experimental Philosophy under then-Major Thomas Jackson, Cadet Walker perceived that Jackson was challenging his integrity.
 He therefore refused to follow a directive of Jackson to sit down and "stop talking" unless Jackson would also stop talking.
 Jackson excused Walker from class and charged him with disobeying an order.
 Cadet Walker, a cadet officer who would have graduated in only weeks, challenged Jackson to a duel to defend his honor.
 Walker was court-martialed and expelled from the Institute for insubordination to an officer.

 Following his expulsion from VMI, Walker studied law at the University of Virginia in 1854 and 1855, where he was a member of Phi Kappa Psi fraternity, before being admitted to the Virginia state bar the following year.
 He established a successful law practice in Newbern in Pulaski County.
 In 1858 he married Sarah A. Poage of Augusta County, Virginia.
 The couple would have six children.
 He became an attorney for the Commonwealth in 1860.